valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * Available in scripts: yes
 * Available in functions: yes

-The `server.call()` function calls a given Redis command and returns its reply.
+The `server.call()` function calls a given Valkey command and returns its reply.
-Its inputs are the command and arguments, and once called, it executes the command in Redis and returns the reply.
+Its inputs are the command and arguments, and once called, it executes the command in Valkey and returns the reply.

 For example, we can call the `ECHO` command from a script and return its reply like so: